Is Your Pre-Approval Reliable?

 What is a pre-approval?

-A pre-approval is also known as a conditional approval (St George Bank & ANZ), indicative approval, approval in principal (Westpac uses the acronym AIP) or Homeseeker (CBA).
+A pre-approval is also known as a conditional approval (St George Bank & ANZ), indicative approval, approval in principle (Westpac uses the acronym AIP) or Homeseeker (CBA).

 It is only an indication from a lender that they are willing to approve your loan when you lodge a full application.
 In the vast majority of cases, a pre-approval is not fully assessed by the lender and often hasn’t even been to their credit department or their Lenders Mortgage Insurer!